FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

 Rules
 ~~~~~~

+Rule 1
     A change in data (fwData, fwMedData, ...) involves the incrementation of the data version and the context version
     and thus, the creation of structural and/or semantic patch.

+Rule 2
     The creator patch creates the ``fwAtoms::Object`` representing the data object.
-The ``::fwAtoms::Object`` created must be the same as the data created with a ``New()`` and converted to ``fwAtoms``.
+The ``::fwAtoms::Object`` created
+    must be the same as the data created with a ``New()`` and converted to ``fwAtoms``.

+Rule 3
     The *buffer object* (converted as BLOB in fwAtoms) is just reused (without copy) during the migration.
 If its
     structure is modified, you should clone the buffer before applying the patch.

+Rule 4
+    If an object is contained in the ``fwAtoms::Object`` to migrate but is not present in the current context version
+    (in the ``.versions`` file), this object will be erased from the ``fwAtoms::Object``.

 Usage